Skip to content

 INSERT INTO user (name, email) VALUES (?, ?)

-From the above example, we can see how the insert method performs insertion operations at the Mapper layer and its corresponding SQL statement.
-This method simplifies the implementation of insertion operations, eliminating the need for developers to manually write SQL statements.
+This example demonstrates how the insert method performs insertion operations at the Mapper layer and shows its corresponding SQL statement.
+This method simplifies the implementation of insert operations, allowing you to avoid writing SQL statements manually.

 delete